fribbels/Fribbels-Epic-7-Optimizer/README.md

 ![](https://i.imgur.com/i60uzCg.png)

-This filter assigns a rating to each of your gears, and then filters by only the top N% of the rated gears.
+This is probably the most useful filter.
+It works by assigning a rating to each of your gears, and then filters by only the top N% of the rated gears.
 In this example we're mostly looking for a fast and tanky Ruele so we assign:
 - HP and Def a high rating of 3, since those are the highest priority stats
 - Speed a slightly lower rating of 2
 - And Res a rating of 1, as its a nice-to-have stat and can still be useful for her